Goulburn Post Office: Description

-Goulburn Post Office was built in 1880-81, and is located on Auburn St, the main street of Goulburn's central business district facing west.
+Goulburn Post Office was built in 1880-81, and is located on Auburn Street, the main street of Goulburn's central business district facing west.
 It is an imposing, three-storey, symmetrical, rendered Victorian Italianate building featuring a dominant four and a half-storey clock tower at the centre of the front facade.
 The building has a predominantly hipped roof, with rolled zinc sheet pyramidal roofs at the north and south turrets and some rolled zinc clad, flat roof sections towards the rear.
 The majority of the roof is clad in fibrous cement tiles (possibly asbestos), with concrete on the rear first floor deck.
 Eleven rendered chimneys with moulded tops and painted with light green detailing punctuate the roof.

 Additions to the Post Office do not appear to have been extensive, and include relatively minor changes with the infill of the original central driveway through the centre of the building, the addition of a conveyor and rear dock area and rear boiler room and fire escape.

 There are two ground-floor colonnades as part of the front facade, symmetrical about the arched front entry porch.
 They each have red and brown tiled floors.
 There is a shallow-vaulted ashlar rendered soffit at the southern colonnade with a moulded cornice, flat plasterboard soffit at the northern colonnade with a coved cornice and board and batten soffit at the centre entry porch with a moulded cornice.
 There are pendant lights in each colonnade and the steps are slate at the centre porch and concrete at the colonnades.
 While the original first-floor front verandahs have been infilled, there is a concrete rear deck at the centre of the first floor with parapet balustrade and access to the steel fire escape.

 The building is constructed of predominantly cream painted ashlar rendered brickwork, with painted English Bond brick rear sections and a high, continuous, ashlar rendered base course painted an apricot colour.
 Detailing of the building is in light green and apricot, with dark green window frames.
 It is classically inspired, incorporating arched openings, small pediments, pilasters on the sides of the upper-floor openings, a balustraded parapet on the roof of the colonnade sections, and balustrade at the first floor level.
 Fenestration and detailing of the building is symmetrical about the centre tower.

 The ground-floor interior comprises four main functional areas, dispersed across this level.
 These include the carpeted and sheet vinyl office areas towards the centre and southern end, staff facilities with modern tiling and sheet vinyl flooring at either end, carpeted retail area at the centre and sheet vinyl mail room, delivery and storage areas, also located at each end of the building.